arbenkryemadhi/open-unity-help/README.md

 # About
-Open Unity Help is an open-source project dedicated to helping Unity Gane Developers.
+Open Unity Help is an open-source project dedicated to helping Unity Gane Developers where everyone is welcomed to contribute.

+# Contribution
+Everyone is more than welcomed to contribute, just open a pull-request and it will be merged after being looked at.

 # Installation
 ### Package Manager (Recommended)